Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 Notes:

+*How to set up your atmel studio: https://www.youtube.com/watch?v=zEbSQaQJvHI

 *If you get toolchain error while building or opening a project, download avr toolchain from their website and install in on your computer.

 *Download doxygen via tools/extensions & updates.
 It will be installed on: